 - Use data to get a complete picture of the entire customer relationship: Organizations across all industries suffer from departmental silos.
 Especially when customers buy more than one service from a company, it’s imperative that the organization makes the necessary investments to create a 360-degree profile of its customers.
 Some telecom companies are trying to consolidate their CRM systems to have a more holistic view of their customer and enable the delivery of better customer service.
 Further, improved customer visibility will allow telecom providers to reiterate what other industries have been doing for some time—offer services and products that best fit an individual or a household’s needs.

 - Invest in first-contact resolution: Customers want their problems addressed and rectified immediately.
 However, many telecom providers rate poorly when it comes to first-contact resolution, reflecting negatively on their customer satisfaction scores.
-There are a number of steps that companies can take to resolve issues immediately, including investing in training for contact center agents and providing agents with access to the information they need to give customers the answers they are looking for.
+There are a number of steps that companies can take to resolve issues immediately, including investing in training for contact center associates and providing associates with access to the information they need to give customers the answers they are looking for.

 - Focus on an omnichannel experience: With customers communicating with brands over multiple channels, organizations need to make sure that they can connect these different touchpoints and provide a seamless experience at each customer interaction throughout their lifecycle.
 While brands are trying to provide new ways for their customers to get in touch with them, the different channels are often siloed.
 For example, a customer who starts off engaging in chat support might realize the issue is complicated and he would rather get on the phone with an associate.
-But, many times there is no direct way to connect to the agent, and when the customer gets through, it’s often someone new who doesn’t have visibility into the chat conversation.
+But, many times there is no direct way to connect to the associate, and when the customer gets through, it’s often someone new who doesn’t have visibility into the chat conversation.
 In order to improve the experience, telecom companies need to consider investing in technologies to connect the disparate channels and provide seamless transitions for customers.

 - Identify high-value and high-risk customers: While all customers are important, there are certain segments that are more valuable than others.
 Telecom companies need to first determine the attributes of their high-value customers and then identify these clients through a robust CRM system.
 The next step is to determine who, among this group, is most likely to churn, for example those clients who are approaching the end of their contract.
 Not only can organizations make sure these segments are routed to more knowledgeable associates who can provide a better experience, but they should put structures into place to proactively reach out to these customers with relevant offers and information.
 For example, a cable company which knows that a particular household enjoys watching movies might offer that account a month of free movie channels or credit to use towards the purchase of on-demand movies.